The "sugar" coarse-grained DNA model: Model construction

-and is modeled through double-well potential for bond C1'-P2.
-As we saw (fig.~\ref{B-A-rings}), one also needs correlation between the distances $\mid$P1 P2$\mid$ and $\mid$C1' P2$\mid$, which we introduce through three-particle potential
+Ribose flexibility is modeled via double-well potential for CG bond C1'-P(2) - see fig.~\ref{B-A-rings}.
+The all atom simulations also show that it is this bond of all the distances in the CG pyramid \{P(1)P(2)C3'C1'\} that directly correlates with the ribose conformation (see fig. (S1) in Supplemental Material \cite{SuppMat}).
+The correlation between the distances $\mid$P(1)P(2)$\mid$ and $\mid$C1'P(2)$\mid$ is introduced via three-particle potential